 Don’t use images when text can communicate the same thing.
 If you want some visual support, go for icons that people are used to associating with certain actions.
 Think of a trash can to say something can be deleted.
 Or a magnifying glass for search.

 For people with a motor impairment, it’s often harder to fill out a form.
 So check your forms: are they simple and do they only ask what’s absolutely needed?
 Keep it short, sweet, and simple.

 Present your input field in a vertical column.
 This way people (who use a screen magnifier for instance) don’t have to reorientate after every input field.
 Exceptions to this rule are short and logical input fields, like a start and end date.
 You can put those in the same row.

 The 8 tips above are a super easy and quick way to boost the accessibility of your site or app.
 But bear in mind: it’s just the tip of the iceberg.
 Do you want to go deeper?
 Go out and talk with a diverse group of disabled people.
 Or check the ‘Web Content Accessibility Guidelines (WCAG)’ of the ‘Web Accessibility Initiative’ — they go into detail, but it’s pretty dense.

-Want to share some thoughts on accessibility?
+Want to share your thoughts on accessibility or ask some questions?
 Just hit us up.